DamienDub/chicken-rust/README.md

 ## Contributing

-We welcome contributionsIf you'd like to contribute to the project, please follow these steps:
+We welcome contributions.
+If you'd like to contribute to the project, please follow these steps:

-Fork the repository
+- Fork the repository
-Create a new branch: git checkout -b my-new-feature Make your changes and commit them: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request
+- Create a new branch: git checkout -b my-new-feature
+- Make your changes and commit them: git commit -am 'Add some feature'
+- Push to the branch: git push origin my-new-feature
+- Submit a pull request

 ## License